Ogle Larger-Than-Life Art at Sculpture Parks in the Hudson Valley

 221 Stever Hill Road, Chatham

 Unlike other sculpture parks in the Hudson Valley, the Taconic Sculpture Park remains something of a secret.
 Even for locals, the Columbia County grounds are unheard of or under-the-radar.
 The park sits far above the highway, creating a slightly mysterious, otherworldly ambiance for passersby.
-On the grounds, which are open seasonally on weekends or by appointment, visitors can take in the incredible works by artist Roy Kanwit, a talented sculptor whose pieces embrace the mythical.
+On the grounds, visitors can take in the incredible works by artist Roy Kanwit, a talented sculptor whose pieces embrace the mythical.
 Although the park is out of the way, it’s a worthwhile destination for weekend visits and meditative escapes.

 Unison Arts and Learning Center